 1960s - 1970s: Broadening Horizons

-In the early 1960s, the Chicago Council's programming shifted its emphasis to the leading international issues of the day of world hunger and relations between the countries of the Atlantic.
-The Chicago Council also began sponsoring missions to foreign countries, which attracted considerable interest and participation from local business and civic leaders.
-Entering the 1970s, the Chicago Council launched its biennial Atlantic Conference, which brings together foreign policy experts from North America, Europe, Latin America, and Africa for discussions of selected themes.
+In the early 1960s, the Council's programming shifted its emphasis to the leading international issues of the day like world hunger and relations between the countries across the Atlantic.
+The Council also began sponsoring missions to foreign countries, drawing engagement and participation from local business and civic leaders.
+Entering the 1970s, the Council launched its biennial Atlantic Conference, which brought together foreign policy experts from North America, Europe, Latin America, and Africa for discussions of important themes.
 1974 marked the first year the organization conducted and published results for its Public Opinion Survey on Foreign Policy Issues, a significant undertaking that continues to this day.

 Italian Prime Minister Aldo Moro, Philosopher Mortimer Adler, Israeli Foreign Minister Abba Eban, U.N.
 Secretaries General U Thant and Kurt Waldheim, U.S. President Gerald R. Ford, Economist Milton Friedman, U.S. Secretary of State Henry Kissinger

 West German chancellor Willy Brandt, left, with Council President John Rielly in 1973.